namitatrix/namitatrix.github.io/tabs/about.md

 Prior to coming to Berkeley, I was a therapeutics discovery researcher in New York City specializing in high-throughput discovery of small molecule compounds and monoclonal antibodies and I was fortunate enough to work on many exciting collaborative projects with physicians and scientists from Memorial Sloan Kettering Cancer Center, Weil Cornell Medicine and The Rockefeller University.

-I am passionate about applied statistics in the field of medicine and excited to bring together my interest + experience in biomedical research with my statistics + data science skills in the field of personalized medicine!
+I am passionate about applied statistics in the field of medicine and excited to bring together my interest + experience in biomedical research with my statistics + data science skills to the field of personalized medicine!

 ### Interests
 * High Dimensional Data